ramon-astudillo/vimbox/README.md

 * Comes with the expected `vimbox ls` (`rm` `cp` `mv`, `cat`)

-* Importable methods to use in other modules `from vimbox.remote import edit, move`.
+* Importable methods to use in other modules `from vimbox.remote.primitives import VimboxClient`.

 * Code is thought to replace `vim` and `vimdiff` by other editors